 Director: James Foley

 How much you will enjoy the second installment of the Fifty Shades franchise comes down to how often you want to see Dakota Johnson’s nipples.
 If the answer is “not much”, then you should probably steer clear.
 If the answer is “for two hours straight”, then you’re in luck.
 Fifty Shades Darker isn’t darker at all really, and it’s barely racy in the bondage/submission ways that caused so much stir when the books and films were released.
 Rather, it’s a feature film full of Johnson’s naked body and the same, repetitive sex scene with the same, repetitive pop song turned into Music To Do It By.
 I assume that everyone who goes to the theatre to see this film knows exactly what they’re getting; read the book, saw the first movie, aren’t going in with an open mind and a critical eye.
-So let’s skip past the mincing of scenes and the study of characters, let’s get right to the meat of the plot, which is Ana & Christian, their kinky sex, their weird relationship, and their ability to make us watch even when we know what we’re watching isn’t that great.
+So let’s skip past the mincing of scenes and the study of characters, let’s get right to the meat of the plot, which is Ana & Christian, their kinky sex, their weird relationship, and their ability to make us watch even when we know what we’re watching isn’t that great and more intense and entertaining sex scenes could be found on the internet for free instead.

 This summary and this review might be laden with spoilers for those who haven’t seen the original film, which probably isn’t you since you’re reading this right now, but fair warning.
 Since Anastasia left Christian, life has lost a bit of its sparkle.
 She decided she couldn’t be with a man who could enjoy physically punishing others, so after trying to change him into the lover she wanted him to be and failing, Ana gave up on Mr. Grey.
 Well, he won’t be gone long.
 Immediately Christian attempts to win her back, promising to change forever, swearing that he doesn’t want to be dominant, he just wants to be with the woman he loves.
 Ana quickly takes him back, and the two begin again to make this twisted relationship work.
 But this time, there are outside forces; a jealous Sub who can’t let Grey go, an old flame who doesn’t think that Ms. Steele is good enough, a sexually aggressive boss who won’t take no for an answer, any of whom might destroy the fragile romance that our heroes have put all of their hope upon.